ItzRuler/PSA-assignment/README.md

-# PSA-assignment
-The PSA assignment that I need to submit for school.
+This essentially is for a project that I am submitting for school